 A few things have been tried and tested in the copywriting industry, and they work like a charm every time.
 So here are some industry-standard dos and don’ts that you should be keeping in mind to enhance the impact of your copy, especially when writing captions.

-When it comes to captions, they are an introduction and not the whole picture itself.
-If you try to cram in too much information into your caption, it’ll turn off your audience, and they will simply scroll past it.
+When it comes to the art of copywriting, captions are an introduction and not the whole picture itself.
+If you try to cram too much information into your caption, it’ll turn off your audience, and they will simply scroll past it.
 Short and catchy captions drive engagement and capture the reader’s attention.
 Try using comprehensive adjectives, or maybe an effective metaphor, to get your point across.
 Here are a few examples of how to shorten your sentences:

 - It is really very cold in Antarctica – It is freezing in Antarctica